Hair Care

 Henna Gold Volume Plus Styling Gel which works very well because it's light

-and flexible while also holding the shape of my curls when I air dry my hair.
+and flexible while also holding the shape of my curls.

 ShiKai has launched a line of products called "Color